-I've never been Guinness's biggest fan, but now Guinness chocolate cheesecake I can get behind!
-The stout flavour comes through ever so slightly in this cake, but it's definitely present and enhances the chocolate flavour so well, creating a decadently delicious dessert.
+I've never been Guinness's biggest fan, but now vegan Guinness cheesecake I can get behind!
+The stout flavor comes through ever so slightly in this cheesecake, but it's definitely present and enhances the chocolate flavor so well, creating a decadently delicious dessert.

 - Perfect for celebrating St. Patrick's Day!

 - Bourbon cookies: When I originally posted this recipe it had a date and oat-based crust.
 But having tested it with cookies since I can confidently say they take the cheesecake to the next level.
 Cookies also make it easier and quicker to make!
 You can use any vegan cookies of your choice here.
 I love using bourbons because the chocolate flavor works really well with the rest of the cheesecake.
 You can always use graham crackers or homemade oreos too.

 - Vegan butter: This is what binds the cookies together to form the crust Vegan block butter works best, but you can also use solid coconut oil.

 - Guinness stout: The stout adds a deep richness and slight acidity.
 You can opt for any stout brand of your choice here, just make sure that it's suitable for vegans.
 If you're using a brand other than Guinness and are unsure, you can check the brand on barnivore.com to see if it's vegan-friendly!

 - Vegan dark chocolate: Get yourself a good quality dark chocolate as the flavor will come through in this dessert.
 Bear in mind that we won't be adding any additional sweetener to the filling, so the more bitter the chocolate, the less sweet the end result.
 I usually go for 70% chocolate.

 - Silken tofu: Don't worry, you won't be able to taste or even notice that there is tofu in this dessert.
 It's used for its texture, as it brings a lightness yet stable consistency to the filling.